luisbocanegra/kwin-panel-auto-hide/README.md

 * **Panel on screen edge between two monitors does not auto hide**, this is a Plasma [BUG:351175](https://bugs.kde.org/show_bug.cgi?id=351175)
 * Primary monitor must be the left one!
   > If the right monitor is set as primary it will toggle panels on the opposite screen???
 I could not find a solution for this due to my lack of knowledge on how Plasma and KWin scripting work but if someone knows how let me know or open a PR :)
-* I am a newbie so expect messy code and bugs :boom:
+* I am a newbie so expect messy code and bugs :lady_beetle:

 ## Features